How often is one home featured in three different publications at the same time? Rarely.

-The 2900 sq. ft. home, modified by Witt from a Maine Coastal Living plan, has a real nautical feel in every detail.
+The 2900 sq. ft. home, designed by Maine Coast Cottage Co. (www.mainecoastcottage.com) [who] is the architect, designer, creator and copyright owner of the designs and floor plans of this home, has a real nautical feel in every detail.
 It is “the new green type of home with a smaller footprint, yet loaded with details,” according to company president John Witt.
 “It is the perfect down-size house.”
 And the fascination with its details is what drives these three photo-driven articles.

 Kitchen and Bath Ideas’ December 2011 issue focuses on the home’s master bathroom, where “even the smallest details were chosen with care” to create the homeowners’ dream house, says Witt’s interior designer Beverly Tracy.
 The challenge was to incorporate everything the homeowners wanted without making the room look crowded.
 Choices included a furniture-style cherry double vanity with ample storage below, built-in open shelving near the shower with a lower cabinet for additional storage, radiant heat underfoot.
 Since the owners didn’t care for bathroom rugs, Tracy suggested an inlaid mosaic tile outside the shower door to “make the space feel special.”